xedc1oud/tuxoff/README.md

 ## What is tuxoff?

-`tuxoff` is a command-line tool for browsing and managing game repacks directly from your terminal.
-No GUI, no browser — just fast, keyboard-driven access to your library.
+`tuxoff` is a command-line tool for searching and opening game torrents directly from your terminal.
+It indexes repacks from [jc141](https://www.1337xx.to/user/johncena141/) and searches [RuTracker](https://rutracker.org) across all major platforms — no GUI, no browser, just fast keyboard-driven access.

 ---